aniruddh-jain/P1.WYSIL/README.md

 Product Research Documentation
 1. Canvas:
 2. Shortlist Deck:
-3. Data Input:
+3. Player Data Input:
 4. Tutorial:
 5. Data Output:
+6. Cards Deck:
+7. Timer: ?
+8. Inversion:

-Steps:
+Steps: <br>
-1. Provide introduction and Collect the persons Name, Email, Gender, Age and current relationship status.
+1. Provide introduction and Collect the persons Name, Email, Gender, Age and current relationship status. <br>
-2. Initiate Start of Game which brings 5 Cards from the deck to the shortlist.
+2. Initiate Start of Game which: <br>
-3.
+2.1 Creates and Extracts 5 Cards from the deck to the selection pane. <br> 2.2 Creates empty 3 spots in the shortlist pane. <br> 2.3 Creates empty 7 spots in the finalist pane. <br>
+3. Initiate Tutorial which brings up text in order and removes on click about different areas on the card board. <br>
+4. Player can then invert the card in the selection pane which brings another property of the card to display.
+If clicked again it reverts to first propoerties.<br>
+5.